zhengyitian/udp_file_transfer/README.md

 copy the file size to udpFileC.py on the client

-run udpFileC.py on the client, the file's is "b"
+run udpFileC.py on the client, the file's name is "b"

 when finished, compare the md5